Reader in Italian Studies

 - Aristotle’s ‘Ethics’ in the Italian Renaissance (ca. 1300–1650): The Universities and the Problem of Moral Education (Leiden: E.J.
 Brill, 2002; Education and Society in the Middle Ages and Renaissance, 13), 614 pp.

-- (co-ed.)
-Rethinking Virtue, Reforming Society: New Directions in Renaissance Ethics, c.
+- (co-ed. with Sabrina Ebbersmeyer) Rethinking Virtue, Reforming Society: New Directions in Renaissance Ethics, c.
 1350–c.
-1650, ed. by David A. Lines and Sabrina Ebbersmeyer (Turnout: Brepols, 2013; series Cursor Mundi, 3); further details available here
+1650 (Turnout: Brepols, 2013; series Cursor Mundi, 3); further details available here

 - ‘Reorganizing the Curriculum: Teaching and Learning in the University of Bologna, c.
 1560–c.
 1590’.
 History of Universities, 26.2 (2012), 1–59